rlguy/Blender-FLIP-Fluids/README.md

 The **[FLIP Fluids addon](https://blendermarket.com/products/flipfluids)** is a tool that helps you set up, run, and render liquid simulation effects.
 Our custom built fluid engine is based around the popular FLIP simulation technique that is also found in many other professional liquid simulation tools.
 The FLIP Fluids engine has been in constant development for over four years with a large focus on tightly integrating the simulator into Blender as an addon.
 It just feels like a native Blender tool!

-With our reputation for delivering high quality software and outstanding customer support, the FLIP Fluids addon is one of the best selling products on the Blender Market.
+With our reputation for delivering high quality software and outstanding customer support, the FLIP Fluids addon is one of the best selling products in the Blender community.

-- 7000+ sales, 5 star rating, excellent value
+- 8000+ sales, 5 star rating, excellent value
 - No subscriptions, all future updates included
 - [Try out our free demo!
 We're sure you'll like it :)](https://github.com/rlguy/Blender-FLIP-Fluids/wiki/FLIP-Fluids-Demo-Addon)
 - [Frequently Asked Questions (FAQ)](https://github.com/rlguy/Blender-FLIP-Fluids/wiki/Frequently-Asked-Questions)